MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/translation.md

    ![Screenshot showing the translation confirmation screen.](../media/content-understanding/translation-confirmation.png)

-   It can take several minutes for the translated copy to be created.
-When the process is completed, the translated copy will appear in the document library.
+   It can take several minutes for the translated file to be created.
+When the process is completed, the translated file will appear in the document library.

    If you try to submit a duplicate translation request before the file has finished processing, you'll receive a message telling you to wait a few minutes before trying again.